-This portion of our course website is yours to make of what you want, a space for further interaction, for exploration, for testing out some of the ideas that come up in the texts we read or in our discussions of them.
-You’ll be expected to post your thoughts about our class reading here on the blog, but I also hope to see you trying things out here for yourselves, thinking actively about how this blog might be made a useful space for thinking about and experimenting with the technologies that we’re studying this semester.
+This site is yours to make of what you want, a space for further interaction, for exploration, for testing out some of the ideas that come up in our discussions or in your papers.
+You’ll be expected to post your thoughts about our class reading here on the blog, but I also want to see you trying things out here for yourselves, thinking actively about how this blog might be made a useful space for thinking about and experimenting with the technologies that we’re studying this semester.

 - Isn’t it cool the way that Author X seems to predict technology Y?